 In the case of patients

-Even if it is your first time at a medical institution or pharmacy, you can check the patient's prescription and dispensing information accurately.
-This prevents duplicate prescriptions and dispensing of drugs with the same efficacy and effects, and prescriptions and dispensing of drugs that do not match well with the drugs you are taking, so you can receive safer and more secure medical care and lead to more appropriate medical expenses.
+• Even if you are a new patient at a medical institution or pharmacy, you can check the patient's prescription and dispensing information accurately.
+This prevents duplicate prescriptions and dispensing of drugs with the same efficacy and effects, as well as prescriptions and dispensing of drugs that do not match well with the drugs you are taking.
+This helps you receive safer and more secure medical care and leads to more appropriate medical expenses.

 For medical institutions and pharmacies